 There is a wonderful world of manual lenses out there.
 This guide is dedicated to using Nikkor lenses on Canon, and other camera mounts.
+Using a Nikon to Canon adapter you can bring these incredible lenses back to life.

 Here is what we will be covering: